atroughton0/DES222_Journal/index.md

 ## 1.4	Early Concepts ##
 06/10/2024

 Reviewing and evaluating existing solutions allowed for the task to define what is expected to be seen in the early concepts and final development.
-To further advance in the define stage of the double diamond and more towards to development of the application, three revisions and applicaiton diagrams will be produced to see how effective the proposed solutions are at achieving the task goal.
+To further advance in the define stage of the double diamond and more towards to development of the application, three revisions and application diagrams will be produced to see how effective the proposed solutions are at achieving the task goal.

 ### Realisation 1: Trek - A Journey Tracker Journal Application ###

 This application is inspired by the geolocation and time based activity tracking seen in the Google timelines features and Strava app but would be dedicated for journaling and self-reflection.
 The goal here is to create a digital journal that captures not just thoughts and feelings but also the context of where and when those experiences occurred.
 This allows users to revisit their memories in a more immersive and meaningful way.
 This mode would allow users to not only log individual entries but also create continuous, chronological records of their journeys through an interactive map that displays the user's route with markers for each journal entry.
-The name 'Trek' was chosen as it means to perform a long and sometimes difficult journey which reflects what this app is trying to capture through jounal entries.
+The name 'Trek' was chosen as it means to perform a long and sometimes difficult journey which reflects what this app is trying to capture through journal entries.

 <strong>Features include</strong>